A low-rank algorithm for solving Lyapunov operator $\varphi$-functions within the matrix-valued exponential integrators: Full-rank computing

-here $\log$ denotes the principal logarithm.
-For given $m$ and $l$, the polynomial $h_{m+l}(x)$ can be directly determined by expanding the logarithm function (\ref{2.9}) into a power series.
-In the next theory we present the quasi-backward error analysis.
+Here, $\log$ denotes the principal logarithm function.
+For a given fixed value of $m+l$, the polynomial $h_{m+l}(z)$ can be determined directly by expanding the logarithm function (\ref{2.9}) into a power series utilizing MATLAB's Symbolic Math Toolbox.
+We now present a quasi-backward error analysis for Algorithm \ref{alg2.1}.